David Sears (businessman)

 David Sears II (October 8, 1787 – January 14, 1871) was a prominent 19th-century Boston philanthropist, merchant, real estate developer, and landowner.

-Biography
+Early life

-David Sears II was born on October 8, 1787, in Boston.
-He was a descendant of Richard Sears, who settled in the Plymouth Colony in 1630.
-His mother was Ann Winthrop, a direct descendant of the first governor of Massachusetts, John Winthrop.
+Sears was born on October 8, 1787, in Boston, Massachusetts.
+A son of David Sears and Ann Winthrop, a direct descendant of the first governor of Massachusetts, John Winthrop.
+Through his father, he was a descendant of Richard Sears, who settled in the Plymouth Colony in 1630.

 He graduated from Harvard College in 1807, where he was a member of the Porcellian Club.

+Career

 Upon the death of his father, David Sears, in 1816, he inherited a large fortune, the result of a career in the China trade.
-In 1809, he married Miriam Clarke Mason (1789–1870), daughter of U.S. Representative and Senator Jonathan Mason.
-They had nine children, one of whom was called David Sears Jr.